swiss/e-collecting-hackathon-team12/README.md

 - Rework the initiative editor to be more intuitive
 - Enable URL linking support throughout the app (currently single URL page navigation).
 - Allow commune to save private key in app if wanted, separated vault for automated key exchange?
+- replace RSA with AEAD or else for dual key custody ?
+(Communes + Federal chancelery)